Concordia Seminary

 Concordia Seminary is a Lutheran seminary in Clayton, Missouri.
 The institution's primary mission is to train pastors, deaconesses, missionaries, chaplains, and church leaders for the Lutheran Church–Missouri Synod (LCMS).
 Founded in 1839, the seminary initially resided in Perry County, Missouri.
 In 1849, it was moved to St. Louis, and in 1926, the current campus was built.

 The St. Louis institution was at one time considered the "theoretical" (academic) seminary of the LCMS while Concordia Theological Seminary in Fort Wayne was considered the "practical" seminary, although those distinctions no longer exist.
 Concordia Seminary currently offers a Master of Divinity degree leading to ordination, as well as Master of Arts, Master of Sacred Theology, Doctor of Ministry, and Doctor of Philosophy degrees.
 The seminary is considered theologically conservative.
 It does not train women for ordination as pastors.
 However, it does offer a program by which women may be rostered as deaconesses (a category of "ministers of religion" within the LCMS).
 It promotes historical-grammatical interpretation of the Bible.
 It is an accredited member of the Association of Theological Schools in the United States and Canada and is accredited by the Higher Learning Commission.

-Radio station KFUO-AM had its studios on the seminary campus until they were relocated to the LCMS International Center, although the station continues to use a transmitter tower on the campus.
+Radio station KFUO-AM had its studios on the seminary campus until they were relocated to the LCMS International Center in the St. Louis suburb of Kirkwood, MO although the station continues to use a transmitter tower on the campus.
 For many years the nationally broadcast Lutheran Hour originated from this LCMS radio station.